 VU (Verve ’85) Rating: A-

 The tapes for this "lost" Velvet Underground album were discovered in the Verve vaults when the label was reissuing the band's first three albums, and amazingly the resulting album is another excellent release that further enhanced the band's legacy, much like the posthumously released 1969: The Velvet Underground Live had done previously.
 Three of these songs ("I Can't Stand It," "Lisa Says," "Ocean") appeared on that live album in superior expanded versions and on Lou Reed's first solo album (in inferior versions), so not all of these songs were exactly new, especially since "Andy's Chest" had also appeared on Reed's second album, Transformer.
 Still, aside from the last song these are the best studio versions of those songs, and there's much else here besides.
 "I Can't Stand It" begins the album with a strong straightforward riff rocker whose chorus ("I can't stand it any more more") again makes me wonder if Reed is related to Jimmy Two Times.
 "Stephanie Says," one of two songs here (the other being "Temptation Inside Your Heart") actually recorded in 1968 with John Cale, completes Reed's trio of "she says" songs, and it's another good one, this being a pretty ballad that's enhanced by Cale's sympathetic viola accompaniment, airy backing vocals, and some tinkly keyboards.
 "She's My Best Friend" delivers catchy pop before "Lisa Says" commences with a slow, singable version that exudes a late-night ambiance.
 Granted, "Ocean" never quite takes off like on the live album, but it's still a worthy inclusion, and "Foggy Notion" is one of the band's best rockers, period.
 Like many of their best such efforts, this epic addition to the band's catalogue hits on a great groove and hammers it home, with guitars, guitars, and still more guitars leading the way.
 "Temptation Inside Your Heart" presents another good poppy melody along with some cute backing harmonies, and "One Of These Days," though less impressive, is still quite tuneful, plus this country flavored ditty contains a great guitar outro (I wish it lasted longer).
 Anyway, as previously alluded to, I prefer the version of "Andy's Chest" on Transformer to this forgettable Warhol tribute, but "I'm Sticking With You" ends the album on a memorable note, even if this Tucker sung (Reed chimes in too) finale is more a cute novelty number than any kind of major effort.
 All in all, despite containing some already familiar songs, albeit different versions of said songs, VU can hold its own with the original four studio albums, with Loaded being the most obvious comparison due to its fairly straightforward songwriting and slick commercial sheen (needless to say these tapes were cleaned up and remixed before being released to the public).
-In fact, you could make a case that this is the most filler-free album the band ever did, and it's certainly among the best "clearing of the vaults" albums ever released.
+In fact, you could make a case that this is the most filler-free album that the band ever did, and it's certainly among the best "clearing of the vaults" albums ever released.

 Another View (Verve ’86) Rating: B